eliasmagn/QloApps_LIKK/README.md

 ## Development Priorities
 - Broaden resource annotations (rooms, ateliers, gastronomy) to enrich availability storytelling and reporting.
 See [`docs/blueprints/resource-taxonomy.md`](docs/blueprints/resource-taxonomy.md) for the canonical data model.
 - Replace the front-office room list with storytelling-driven templates and an enquiry form tied to curated packages.
 Content strategy is outlined in the taxonomy blueprint and will drive copy blocks surfaced on offer pages.
-- Introduce configurable rate plans and bundled packages so inquiries can be priced consistently, following [`docs/blueprints/rate-plans-packages.md`](docs/blueprints/rate-plans-packages.md).
+- Wire up configurable rate plans and bundled packages on top of the new scaffolding so inquiries can be priced consistently, following [`docs/blueprints/rate-plans-packages.md`](docs/blueprints/rate-plans-packages.md).
 - Provide CSV/ICS exports plus internal notifications to support residency and seminar scheduling outside the app, grounded in [`docs/blueprints/operations-automation.md`](docs/blueprints/operations-automation.md).

 See [`checklist.md`](checklist.md) for the current implementation status.